The Parea + Co Philosophy

 I looked at him.

 Because food is not incidental to travel.
 It is the thing.
 A plate of cacio e pepe in Rome isn't just dinner; it's four ingredients that somehow encode centuries of resourcefulness, a city's relationship with simplicity, the particular Roman conviction that nothing needs improving if it was right the first time.
-A cone of frites from a snack bar in Amsterdam at eleven at night tells you more about how that city actually lives than any museum will.
+A cone of frites from a snack bar in Amsterdam at eleven at night tells you more about how that city lives than any museum will.
 The slow afternoon at a table that stretches past what anyone planned — that is parea.
 That is the feeling the brand is named for.
 The quiet rhythm of a meal that becomes something more than a meal, where the conversation finds its own pace and no one is watching the clock.

 That feeling had been mostly unavailable to him.
 Not because it doesn't exist for gluten-free travelers, but because accessing it requires a kind of groundwork that, until someone does it for you, can feel overwhelming to do alone.
 He wasn't avoiding travel because he didn't want to see the world.
 He was avoiding it because the part of travel that I loved most was the part that had always made him anxious.

-So I started doing the work.
+So I started doing research.

 What I discovered, in those early trips we took together, was that the anxiety wasn't really about food.
 It was about uncertainty.
 When we arrived somewhere with research already in place — restaurants vetted before we landed, kitchens confirmed, dishes flagged, the right questions already asked in the right language — something shifted.
 He relaxed in a way I hadn't seen when we traveled without that preparation.
 Not because the world had become safer, but because the unknown had been reduced to something manageable.
 The meal was no longer a risk assessment.
 It was just dinner.
 Often, it was the best dinner of the trip.